 John Banville | The Sea

-John Banville is highly regarded as a writer for the past 40 years.
-He won numerous prizes, among them the Man Booker Prize, the Irish Book Award and the Prince of Asturias Award for Literature.
+John Banville has been highly regarded as a writer for the past 40 years.
+He won numerous prizes, including the Man Booker Prize, the Irish Book Award, and the Prince of Asturias Award for Literature.

 About the Author